Jackcuii/CNN-but-not-CNN/Materials/course1.md

 Then backward to calculate the gradient. calc it locally not globally!

+#### NN
-The exact timing of the output spikes in many systems is known to be important, suggesting that the rate code approximation may not hold.
+> The exact timing of the output spikes in many systems is known to be important, suggesting that the rate code approximation may not hold.

 Maybe it could be a creative point.